 15 Ways to Reduce Your Carbon Footprint

 Climate change is the result of increasing levels of greenhouse gas (GHG) emissions, primarily referenced in terms of carbon dioxide (CO2) emissions.
 The longer we delay action on climate change, the worse its effects will be.
-Every person, business, organization, and government can help reduce greenhouse gas emissions, protect our environment, and ensure the health of our climate.
+Every person, business, organization, and government can help reduce greenhouse gas emissions, protect our environment, and ensure the health of our climate by carbon footprint reduction.

 What Is a Carbon Footprint and Why Does It Matter?